Dig in to this Shipwreck Casserole!

 P.S.
 This is great “man food” too!

-You’ll need: Ground beef (I browned mine with onions), frozen carrots, and tater tots.
+- Ground beef (I browned mine with onions)

 You can use fresh carrots but you need to boil them for a few minutes (I’d place in boiling water for five minutes) to get them started cooking or else this casserole will take ten forevers to get done.
 These carrots will have a little bit of a bite to them when the casserole is finished, which I like.
 If you prefer them a little softer you can boil the frozen ones for five minutes before assembling just like I suggested with the fresh ones.
 You can also just nuke these suckers in a little water to get them going as well.